Thursday, 26 September 2024

 • Most of my learners are taking their writing seriously and some still need some support and guidance to develop interest in their writing.
 For those who are making progress, I have noticed that they continuously go back and look at the electronic but mainly the hard-copy samples to guide them.
 Most of my learners know narrative writing and recount writing structure by heart.
 Most of the learners tend to sound out words lots more than what they were doing in terms 1 and 2.
 Another good thing about my class is that some learners confidently ask for help when they can not spell certain words.
 That’s when the spelling whiteboard is used by those who know how to spell and they quickly go and write the word(s) on it.

 • I even use lots of motivational words and praise my learners a lot.
 It works wonders.
 With that, I also use Class Dojo, where I go and give learners Dojo points.
 I also give my learners a Caught Being Good card, which they take home.
-However, I have noticed that at times I do get busy and not that consistent with giving the Class Dojo points and writing my learners' Caught Being Card to take home.
+However, at times I do get busy and not that consistent with giving the Class Dojo points and writing my learners' Caught Being Card to take home.
 I need to be more consistent and efficient with that.

 Bibliography: